Prof. Dr. Christina Raasch

 - Digital Economics

 Christina Raasch is Associate Professor of Digital Economy at Kühne Logistics University.
-Her second affiliation is with the Kiel Institute for the World Economy (IfW), where she is part of the Research Area focusing on Knowledge Creation and Growth.
+Her second affiliation is with the Kiel Institute for the World Economy (IfW), where she is part of the Research Area focusing on Innovation and International Competition.

 She studied economics at the universities of St. Gallen and Oxford and holds a doctorate in management from Friedrich Alexander University in Erlangen-Nuremberg.
 During her habilitation studies, which she completed at TU Hamburg-Harburg, she spent 1.5 years as a visiting researcher at MIT Sloan School of Management.
 From 2013 to early 2017, she was Assistant Professor of Technology Management at Technische Universität München.